AmrHMorsy/Procedural-Terrain-Generation-OpenGL/README.md

 ### Baking Data

-Computing noise-based height, ambient occlusion, normal, roughness and albedo every frame would be naive, since these data do not change from frame to frame and do not depend on external dynamic parameters such as camera position.
+Computing noise-based height, ambient occlusion, normal, roughness and albedo every frame would be inefficient, since these data do not change from frame to frame and do not depend on external dynamic parameters such as camera position.
 Therefore, these data can be precomputed or baked into textures only once during the program initialization, and then are sampled from in real-time during rendering.
 This optimization alone significantly improved the FPS.

 ![ptg9](https://github.com/user-attachments/assets/213734cf-4ba6-46bb-9050-739836ec0b53)